November

 Friday 26th November

 Over 130 ladies of the Eskdale Women’s Unionist and Tariff Reform Association gathered in the Buccleuch Hall for a presentation to former vice-chairman Miss Margaret Graham, who is leaving for London.
-Margaret is the sister of Richard and Fred Graham who are running the Reid & Taylor mill.
-Mrs Lottie Cairns, wife of bailie Cairns, presented her with a gold watch bracelet, after which there was a musical programme.
+Margaret is the sister of Richard and Fred Graham who own the Reid & Taylor mill.
+Mrs Lottie Cairns, wife of bailie John Cairns, presented her with a gold watch bracelet, after which there was a musical programme.

 William Pendreigh, coal agent, died at age 69, a year after his only son William (30) and wife Agnes (68).
 William junior was also a coal agent and died in the Eskdale Infectious Diseases Hospital.
 William senior’s business will be continued by his daughters Mrs Isabella Johnstone (49) and Miss Wilhelmina Pendreigh (36).
 He began as a postmaster in Langholm and then took over his father’s coal business.